Brunotorres15/postgres-airbyte-dbt-airflow-bigquery/README.md

 * **Airbyte**: For data ingestion from Postgres to BigQuery.
 * **DBT (Data Build Tool)**: For transforming and structuring the data in BigQuery.
 * **Airflow**: For orchestrating the entire data pipeline, ensuring tasks are executed in the correct order.
+* **BigQuery**: As the data warehouse where the ingested and transformed data is stored and queried.
 * **Git/Github**: Versoning all the data pipeline code, and GitHub to manage the repository.
 ___